AsayelAlhilali/Robot-Dog-Design/AI-ROS-Robotics/Task-02-OpenCV-ObjectRecognition/README.md

 ## Testing
 The model was tested using random everyday objects, including:
-- 📖 Book
+- 💧 Water Bottle
+- 📱 Cell Phone
 - ✂️ Scissors
-- 🪑 Chair
+- ☕ Cup
-- 💧 Water BottleThe
+-  Remote

 detected objects were displayed with bounding boxes, labels, and confidence scores in real time.